-Many of designer and curator Khai Liew’s fondest memories of home are rooted in his childhood residence in Malaysia, which his father built in 1964.
+Many of the designer and curator's fondest memories of home are rooted in his childhood residence in Malaysia.

 “There was a sense of beautiful proportion to the house,” Khai says.
 “Everything about how it sat on the land felt right: The way my father carved out the space instilled a sense of volume and proportion in me.”
 At age 18, Khai moved to Adelaide, Australia, where he currently lives with his partner, Nichole Palyga.
 “We’ve worked together for more than 10 years.
 Khai designs and I manage the practice, though the roles constantly overlap,” Nichole says.